Avaiga/taipy-getting-started-gui/step_01/ReadMe.md

 Two Data Nodes are being configured 'input' and 'output'.
 The 'input' Data Node has a _default_data_ put at 21.
 They will be stored as Pickle files automatically and they are unique to their scenario.

-The task links the two scenarios through the Python function _double_.
+The task links the two Data Nodes through the Python function _double_.

 The pipeline will contain this one task and the scenario will contain this one pipeline.